AJB-ajb/BikeSharePrediction/documents/paper/main.typ

 === Bike-Sharing Demand Prediction at Community Level under COVID-19 Using Deep Learning @Dastjerdi2022

 This article investigates short-term bike-sharing demand forecasting in Montreal.
 It compares deep learning techniques for predicting bike pickups 15 minutes ahead in six communities identified within the city’s bike-sharing network.
 The study compares the performance of LSTMs (Long Short Term Memory, a recurrent network type), CNN (Convolutional Neural Network)-LSTM hybrids, and ARIMA (Auto-Regressive Integrated Moving Average).
 The authors trained the models based on two main feature attributes: historical demand data in 15-minute intervals and weather conditions.

 They found that the CNN-LSTM hybrid model outperforms the other models (MAE of 3.00 and RMSE of 4.77), compared to the LSTM model (MAE of 4.48 and RMSE of 6.86), and the ARIMA (MAE of 50.95 and RMSE of 61.17).

+#let empty(term) = box[]

 ==== Pros

+#[#set list(indent:  10pt,marker: ([•]))
-• LSTM Models: These were found to capture temporal dependencies effectively with moderate complexity.
+- LSTM Models: These were found to capture temporal dependencies effectively with moderate complexity.

-• CNN-LSTM Hybrid Models: These were found to combine spatial and temporal learning for improved accuracy in complex data.
+- CNN-LSTM Hybrid Models: These were found to combine spatial and temporal learning for improved accuracy in complex data.

-• The ARIMA Model is fast to train and easy to interpret.
+- The ARIMA Model is fast to train and easy to interpret.
+]

+#empty("EMPTY")

 ==== Cons
+#[#set list(indent:  10pt,marker: ([•]))

-• LSTM Models: Lacks spatial awareness, limiting prediction accuracy compared to hybrid models.
+- LSTM Models: Lacks spatial awareness, limiting prediction accuracy compared to hybrid models.

-• CNN-LSTM Hybrid Models: These are computationally expensive and harder to interpret.
+- CNN-LSTM Hybrid Models: These are computationally expensive and harder to interpret.

-• The ARIMA Model was found to perform poorly for complex, nonlinear and disrupted data.
+- The ARIMA Model was found to perform poorly for complex, nonlinear and disrupted data.
+]

 === Using graph structural information about flows to enhance short-term demand prediction in bike-sharing systems @YANG2020101521

 This paper investigates how graph theory can enhance short-term bike-sharing demand forecasting.
 It focuses on incorporating graph-based features derived from flow interactions such as Out￾strength, In-strength, Out-degree, In-degree, and PageRank to improve prediction accuracy.
 It compares three machine learning models: XGBoost, Multi-Layer Perceptron (MLP), and LSTM.
 This study found that including graph-based features significantly improves model performance compared to using traditional features like meteorological data alone.
 The authors here find that the XGBoost, MLP and LSTM model achieve MAPE values of 27.2%, 27.7%, and 27.0% as well as RMSE values of 6.78, 6.85, and 6.69 correspondingly.
 The LSTM model was here found to be the most effective model for incorporating complex graph-based features, while the overall performance of the XGBoost is nearly comparable.

 ==== Pros
+#[#set list(indent:  10pt,marker: ([•]))

-• XGBoost excels at handling structured data and provides good performance with less tuning.
+- XGBoost excels at handling structured data and provides good performance with less tuning.

-• The MLP architecture is simple and efficient with moderate performance.
+- The MLP architecture is simple and efficient with moderate performance.

-• The LSTM is best at capturing temporal dependencies and sequential patterns, especially with time-lagged data.
+- The LSTM is best at capturing temporal dependencies and sequential patterns, especially with time-lagged data.
+]

+#empty("EMPTY")

 ==== Cons
+#[#set list(indent:  10pt,marker: ([•]))

-• The XGBoost is less effective at handling complex time dependencies compared to the LSTM.
+- The XGBoost is less effective at handling complex time dependencies compared to the LSTM.

-• The MLP struggles with sequential data and lacks the advanced handling of time dependencies.
+- The MLP struggles with sequential data and lacks the advanced handling of time dependencies.

-• The LSTM is complex to train and requires significant computational resources.
+- The LSTM is complex to train and requires significant computational resources.
+]

 === Modeling bike-sharing demand using a regression model with spatially varying coefficients @WANG2021103059

 This article focuses on investigating how various factors such as land use, socio-demographic attributes, and transportation infrastructure influence bike-sharing demand at different stations.
 Notably, they define a graph model, where the data for each bike-sharing cluster is accumulated according to its catchment region.
 The catchment region is calculated using Thiessen polygons, and ensured to be non-overlapping.
 The authors propose a spatially varying coefficients (SVC) regression model that accounts for local spatial effects, unlike previous regression models that assume the factors are spatially homogeneous.

 ==== Pros
+#[#set list(indent:  10pt,marker: ([•]))

-• The graph model includes connectivity between station clusters to be used.
+- The graph model includes connectivity between station clusters to be used.

-• The more sophisticated modeling of station clusters defined by catchment areas instead of single stations notably allows to predict demand in regions where no stations are present and thus allows planning.
+- The more sophisticated modeling of station clusters defined by catchment areas instead of single stations notably allows to predict demand in regions where no stations are present and thus allows planning.
+]

+#empty("EMPTY")

 ==== Cons

+#[#set list(indent:  10pt,marker: ([•]))
-• As the model does not directly regress on immediate historical data as e.g. the LSTM models, it fundamentally does not to allow accurate future predictions, but instead better fits general analysis purposes.
+- As the model does not directly regress on immediate historical data as e.g. the LSTM models, it fundamentally does not to allow accurate future predictions, but instead better fits general analysis purposes.
+]

 === Modeling Bike Availability in a Bike-Sharing System Using Machine Learning @Ashqar2017